 We stood looking out of the door at the rain and the rest of the team who were still hugging narrow doorways.
 She chattered away in Portuguese, then Spanish and although I didn’t know what she was saying, I could see she was happy to have us in her home.
 She offered us a large umbrella but I smiled and gestured I had a hood.
 When the rain stopped we thanked her and exchanged hugs.
 I was a stupidly British and shook her hand.
 I wish I’d given her a hug but I came over all shy!

-Her house was so small (about 9ft wide) that I can’t imagine there would be space for two people but I hope she has a companion.
+Her house was so small (about 9ft wide) that I can’t imagine there would be much space for two people but I hope she has a companion.
 If I spoke Portuguese or Spanish I would have asked how long she has lived there, who the people in the photos were and the name of her cat.

 So there you have it; the story of the kindest lady in Lisbon.
 Unfortunately I don’t know her name but welcoming four strangers into her house was very kind and she even agreed to pose for a photo.

 Later that day the rained starting pouring again so we darted into a shop doorway.
-This time someone took the opportunity to try and sell us weed and cocaine.
+This time someone took the opportunity to try and sell us weed and then cocaine.
 Two opposite sides of humanity in one day…